joppe/2048/doc/flow.md

 The size of the matrix/grid is configurable.
 A table is rendered with cells.
 The number of cells in a row and in a column are equal the size.

-A value has a cell property.
+A value has a position property.
 There is a collection of values.
 To determine the cells without a value the values collection is used.

 ## Flow